Opinion: Seven reasons to get behind Non-League Day

 7. The standard is good: Let’s myth-bust straight away that you’ll see bad football.
 Players like ‘Sir’ Les Ferdinand, Ian Wright, Charlie Austin, Jamie Vardy and Chris Waddle played non-league football

-RELATED Non-League: Ebbsfleet United
+RELATED Non-League: Worthing FC

 The last Premier League match I went to – at Manchester United last season ago – cost £60 plus booking fees.
 It was OK as a spectacle but I was way up in the gods and faced a massive schlep back to central Manchester.
 Give me grass roots football anytime!